-Why public work becomes bureaucratic in Japan
+Why does public work become bureaucratic in Japan?

 Mistakes are not allowed, and so, we do things the same way as everyone else.
 This is a pattern of behavior that widely dominates Japanese society.
 You can see the behavioral patterns a lot especially in Japanese government offices.
 I can say that for sure from my experience of working as a public servant for more than 10 years.
 One mistake can shut the door on your career.
 Naturally, public servants are highly likely to make a low-risk option with precedent.